 Mr. Moss has lectured at seminars for attorneys on a variety of topics, including contracting out of State employee work, wage and hour class actions, preemption, class action mediation, tip pooling, the impact of the National Labor Relations Act on class action bar provisions in non-union settings, and the Class Action Fairness Act.
-In his spare time, he is a docent at the Los Angeles Museum of the Holocaust.
+In his spare time, he is a docent at the Ventura County Museum of the Holocaust.

 Mr. Moss received his B.A. in 1974 from the University of California, Berkeley, and his J.D. from Loyola University in 1977.